QtlMovie is a simple specialized graphical front-end to FFmpeg and other free media tools.

 QtlMovie is a not a sophisticated tool.
 It does not manipulate video and other complex bitstreams.
 It simply synchronizes the work of other excellent and complex tools such as FFmpeg.
 But "simply" is exactly the word that was missing and I hope that QtlMovie will bring it to you.

 QtlMovie is open source and released under the BSD license.
 It is developed in C++ using Qt 5 and should work on any platform supporting Qt 5.5 or higher, ffmpeg and the other media tools.
-QtlMovie is primarily developed on Windows but is also tested on Mac and Linux.
+QtlMovie is now primarily developed on Mac but is also tested on Windows and Linux.

 QtlMovie is available on SourceForge.
 The source code is available both as one archive file per version and as a git repository.
 Please see the list of useful links in the side menu.